JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

 * Tell me about things like long processing times (or I'll think I did something wrong) and questions I'll need to answer (and what each possible answer means).

 * Don't dump some new tool on me at step 17.
-Tell me before you start the example what I'll need to complete it myself.
+Tell me before you start the example what I'll need installed.

 * If you find that you're giving me a lot of background information in one of the steps, it probably means your original explanation omitted too much.